Goergie/PartNumber-Db-viewer-editor-v3/README.md

 - Keep table view on current table after modifications/deletions (Reverts back to tbl1xx view atm)
 - Search option
 - Make partnumber equal grp+pn+ver
 - Fix back button interaction on firefox
+- Make a back to top not staticly fixed to button of the page

+##Release notes
+- Browser back button shows previous page on firefox, but doesn't allow actions.
+Delete action fixed
+- Pages don't remember table settings and revert back to default after manipulation (delete, column add, row add/modification)
+- Nav-bar ugly on mobile version (logged in message not in one line)
+- Footer is static
+- Add account doesn't revert to login page after completion

 ## Licences
 **See Licences for pre-installation requirements**